- 4 tbsp vegetable oil

 - 6 tbsp chicken tikka masala paste (use shop-bought or make your own - see recipe, below)

-- 2 red pepper, deseeded and cut into chunks
+- 2 red peppers, deseeded and cut into chunks

 - 8 boneless, skinless chicken breasts, cut into 2½ cm cubes